Applying for admission

 - Official transcripts from every post-secondary institution attended (including PSEO course work)*

 - Three recommendations.
 At least one recommendation should be from a current supervisor; the other recommendations may be from professors or other employers.
 Please review instructions in NursingCAS regarding recommendation submissions.

-We encourage candidates to begin the application process well in advance of the deadline to ensure that all materials are received.
-Only applications completed by the deadline will be reviewed for admission.
+We strongly encourage candidates to begin the application process well in advance of the deadline to ensure that all materials are received.